miklevin/MikeLev.in/_posts/2025-03-24-grok3-until-our-servers-melt.md

 article.
 Grok3's attitude, status as an outlier and willingness to go where other models won't is an asset and a boon to any project.
-If for nothing else, as a *different rubber ducky* to try when rubber ducking -- a process of bouncing ideas off themselves (aka talking to the rubber duck like Ernie).
+If for nothing else, as a *different rubber ducky* to try when rubber ducking -- a process of bouncing ideas off themselves (aka talking to the rubber duck).
 When using AIs in this capacity, these subtle model differences are import, especially when living in the world of anti-patterns like FastHTML, HTMX, localhost and Nix.

 ## The Cost of Being Different: xAI's Infrastructure Investment